Public Administration and Law, MPA/JD

 - Accelerated Political Science BA/MPA in the College of Arts and Sciences

-- Transitions Program in the College of Professional Studies
+- Transitions Program OLED BAOL/MPA in the Heller College of Business

 Students must be admitted separately to each institution.
 A candidate may begin the combined program either at Roosevelt University or The John Marshall Law School.

 In either case, the first year of law study will be taken solely at John Marshall with no RU courses being taken simultaneously.
 RU courses approved for dual credit qualify for credit toward the Juris Doctor degree only if they are taken after a candidate has been enrolled as a law student and has completed the first year of law study.

 The degrees included in the combined program will be awarded only upon completion of all requirements for each degree.
 Roosevelt graduate courses must be completed within six years, and the law degree must be completed within seven years.